20 FAQs about equal pay

 Even where longer service does bring benefits, an employee can also raise ‘serious doubts’ about the period of service required - for example, an employee may be able to argue, in a scheme where ten years’ service is rewarded better than seven years’ service, that, in relation to that particular job, the benefits of experience ‘plateau’ after seven years, so there is ‘serious doubt’ whether the performance of an employee with ten years’ service is better than that of an employee with seven years’ service.

 Where such doubts are justifiable, the employer who uses longer service to justify better pay for one sex than the other, may be required to prove specific justification (see 9).
 The mere fact that one sex generally works longer than the other would not be enough.

 You might, in any case, also fall foul of legislation on age discrimination.
 Service requirements of up to five years are exempted, but you might have to demonstrate that the practice satisfies a business need if you intend to require service in excess of five years to obtain better benefits.

-13. A female employee claims her pay should be equal to that of a man who works at a completely different site.
-Can she do that?
+13. Can a female employee claim her pay should be equal to that of a man who works at a different site?

 She can probably do it, provided that:

 - both she and her comparator (see 3) are working for the same employer, or associate employers (or, if the case is being brought under EU law, in the same establishment or service)

 You may, however, be able to show that the difference in pay is due to a genuine material factor unrelated to sex - such as, for instance, the fact that one employee qualifies for a London weighting, while the other does not.